 She even gives students in some courses a “choose-your-own-adventure” syllabus which gives students the flexibility to choose the assignments that will play to their strengths.

-A big reason why Bittner goes the extra mile is because she has faced struggles in her own academic and professional journeys because she identifies with quite a few minority groups.
+A big reason why Biittner goes the extra mile is because she has faced struggles in her own academic and professional journeys because she identifies with quite a few minority groups.

 She says, “I speak openly about… the marginalized groups I am a member of; I am open about being bisexual, polyamorous and having anxiety, depression, and ‘invisible’ disabilities.”
 She also always uses her pronouns and encourages students to do the same to make sure everyone feels comfortable.